 In terms of the Prescription Act 68 of 1969, claims for damages must be instituted within three years from the date when the cause of action arose.
-There are exceptions, and the commencement of the running of prescription is interrupted, i.e. when a claimant is a minor, insane, a person under curatorship or is prevented by a superior force including any law or any order of court from interrupting the running of prescription.
+There are exceptions, and the commencement of the running of prescription may be interrupted, i.e. when a claimant is a minor, insane, a person under curatorship or is prevented by a superior force including any law or any order of court from interrupting the running of prescription.
 The court does not have any discretion to interfere with the stipulations of the Prescription Act.
-Equity Law does not apply in South Africa.
+The law of equity does not apply in South Africa.